-The model treats imports that account for 'small' shares of imports of a commodity by a region differently from those that account for 'large' shares of imports of a commodity by a region.
-19 This is because the operations of CES, and CET, functions depend not only on the elasticity of substitution but also on the shares of the arguments: commodities with 'small' trade shares can have a disproportionately large impact on the terms of trade in such aggregation functions.
-For commodities with 'small' trade shares it is assumed that they account for fixed proportions ($ioqmrqms{w,c,r}$) of the total volume of imports of a commodity: the justification for this assumption rest upon a (vaguely defined) specific factor specification.
-The composite price of 'small' share imports (PMS) is therefore a quantity share weighted aggregate of the landed prices (M2).
-The composite price of 'large' share imports (PML) is a simple volume weighted averages of the of the import prices by region: this derives from the fact that a CES function is liner homogenous and hence Eulers theorem can be applied (M1).
+The model treats imports that account for 'small' shares of imports of a commodity by a region differently from those that account for 'large' shares of imports of a commodity by a region.22 This is because the operations of CES, and CET, functions depend not only on the elasticity of substitution but also on the shares of the arguments: commodities with 'small' trade shares can have a disproportionately large impact on the terms of trade in such aggregation functions.
+For commodities with 'small' trade shares it is assumed that they account for fixed proportions ($iogmrqms{w,c,r}$) of the total volume of imports of a commodity:

-The definition of 'small', and hence by complement 'large', is selected by the user when calibrating the model.
+22 The definition of 'small', and hence by complement 'large', is selected by the user when calibrating the model.